Andrew Smithers, Stephen Wright, Gordon Pepper, Michael J. Oliver, Peter Warburton, Herman Brodie Russell Napier

 Gordon Pepper, CBE joined the stockbrokers W Greenwell & Co in 1960 and was the joint founder of what became one of the leading bond advisory businesses in the world.
 He became joint senior partner of Greenwell and then chairman of Greenwell Montagu.
 Gordon left the City in 1989 and became a professor at the City University Business School (now the Sir John Cass Business School).
 Gordon has been an advisor on monetary issues to several Chancellors of the Exchequer as well as to Margaret Thatcher.
 His numerous publications include Money Credit and Asset Prices (1994), Inside Thatcher’s Monetarist Revolution (1998) and, jointly with Michael Oliver, Monetarism Under Thatcher (2000) and The Liquidity Theory of Asset Prices (2006).

-Professor Michael Oliver is an associate of Lombard Street Research, which produces original, rigorous and consistently accurate comment on and analysis of the world’s markets.
-He is also Professor of Economics at ESC Rennes School of Business in France, an economic adviser to the Corporate Affairs Scrutiny Panel in Jersey and a director of Global Partnership of Family Offices (UK).
-He has spent 18 years teaching at various universities in the UK, France and US and has combined this with a practical application of economics to offer executive education, workshops and a broad range of consultancy for high-profile corporations.
+Dr Michael Oliver is Senior Lecturer in Finance at the Open University.
+He is a co-founder and director of Global Partnership Family Offices (UK) and is also an associate of Lombard Street Research, which produces original, rigorous and consistently accurate comment on and analysis of the world’s markets.
+He has spent over 20 years teaching at various universities in the UK, France and US and has combined this with a practical application of economics to offer executive education, workshops and a broad range of consultancy for high-profile corporations.
 He has published extensively on monetary economics, exchange rate policies and macroeconomic history.
 He is the co-author of Monetarism Under Thatcher and The Liquidity Theory of Asset Prices.
-His recent book Economic Disasters of the Twentieth Century (published by Edward Elgar in 2007) has attracted widespread critical acclaim.
+His book, Economic Disasters of the Twentieth Century (published by Edward Elgar in 2007) has attracted widespread critical acclaim.